HP Saturn: Chipsets and applications

 The original Saturn CPU gave its name to the entire instruction set architecture.
 Later chips had their own code names:

 The CPU code-names are inspired by members of the Lewis and Clark Expedition of 1804–1806, the first United States overland expedition to the Pacific coast and back.
 The virtual CPU / emulator code names were inspired by the prototype "New-Yorke" Saturn-based 8 MHz SoC that never made it to production.
-According to one of the ACO (Australian Calculator Operation) members, "Big Apple" was derived from the code name "New-Yorke" of the prototype 8 MHz Saturn-based SoC, and which to the original author, seemed to intimate a reference to "New York" the city, hence the names "Big apple", "Mid Apple" and "Little Apple".
+According to one of the ACO (Australian Calculator Operation) members, "Big Apple" was derived from the code name "New-Yorke" of the prototype 8 MHz Saturn-based SoC in a reference to New York city, hence the names "Big apple", "Mid Apple" and "Little Apple".